FLORIDA MERMAID RUM

 FAQ

-Once opened, rum, andFlorida Mermaid Rum Overproof Rum, can be stored for years without going bad unless you keep it in an unsealed bottle next to a radiator or direct sunlight.
-However, even if tightly resealed, the taste and quality of rum in an opened bottle will slowly change as it reacts with oxygen in the air.
+Once opened, rum andFlorida Mermaid Rum Overproof Rum can be stored for years without going bad unless you keep it in an unsealed bottle next to a radiator or in direct sunlight.
+However, even if tightly resealed, the taste and quality of rum in an opened bottle will slowly change as it reacts with oxygen.

-Yes — just like whiskey with a splash of water or ice and a slice of lime.
-Or drink it “neat” in a small glass, warmed between your hands.
+Yes—just like whiskey, with a splash of water or ice and a slice of lime.
+You can also drink it “neat” in a small glass warmed between your hands.

 Start with our Award-Winning “Florida Mermaid Rum Overproof Rum.”
 It is 100-Proof “Heaven.”
-Once you have tasted our Mermaid Rum, you now know what great rum should taste like.
-After that, you can try some of the “off-the-shelf” rums, so you understand why Mermaid Rum wins so many awards.
+Once you have tasted our Mermaid Rum, you know what great rum should taste like.
+After that, you can try some of the “off-the-shelf” rums to understand why Mermaid Rum wins so many awards.

 • Bacardí Carta Blanca.
-The Bacardí name is instantly recognisable.
+The Bacardí name is instantly recognizable.

 • Havana Club Añejo 3 Year Old.